OnGridSystems/CATEd/README.md

 To do this open http://127.0.0.1:8000/ in your browser, login and click red "plus" button in the lower right corner.

 Bot uses several celery queues for trade, and main is triggered by a signal from a first worker named celery@worker_high.
-Another one worker - worker_set_orders check already exists orders and try to expose new calculated.
+Another worker - worker_set_orders checks for already existing orders and try keeps them up to date.
-There are also queues low and normal, for calculate orders for users and pull balances.
-More information about the logic of the bot can be read by reference on [Habraharb](https://habrahabr.ru/post/353732/)
+There are also queues low and normal, for calculating users' orders and pulling their balances.

-You can run celery in several terminal windows:
+You can run celery in several terminal windows or screen sessions:
 ```sh
 celery worker -A djangoTrade -n worker_high -l info -c 1 -Q high
 celery worker -A djangoTrade -n worker_set_orders -l info -c 1 -Q set_orders